When a CPP contributor dies, their surviving spouse and children may be eligible to collect the following benefits:

 How To Apply For The Death Benefit

-The Canada Revenue Agency (CRA) should be notified shortly after the death of a CPP contributor so that CPP payments can stop.
-Payments made to the deceased after the month of death have to be repaid.
+Service Canada should be notified shortly after the death of a CPP contributor so that CPP payments can stop.
+Payments made to the deceased after the month of death must be repaid.

 To apply for the death benefit, complete Form ISP1200 and mail it to Service Canada.